-A conditional paragraph style is another way of formatting text differently in different parts of your document.
+A conditional paragraph style is another way of formatting text differently in different parts of a document.
 In some cases, you may find it saves time to use conditional styles rather than switching between styles as you type.

 Making a paragraph style conditional means it changes its formatting depending on where it is used.
-For example, you may want the style

-MyTextBody to be black by default but turn white when inside a frame with a blue background.
+For example, you may want the style MyTextBody to be black by default but turn white when inside a frame with a blue background.

 Probably the most common use for conditional formatting is with single-style outlining.
-Single-style outlining is a type of outline numbering designed with a Numbering style, rather than with Tools > Outline Numbering.
+Single-style outlining is a type of outline numbering designed with a Numbering style, rather than with $\mathbf{Tool} > \mathbf{Out} \quad \mathbf{N}$ .
 Instead of using different styles, it changes the number formatting whenever you press the Tab key to create a subordinate heading.

 The only trouble with single-style outlining is that all levels look the same.
-That is where a conditional paragraph style comes in handy.
-Assign the paragraph style to an outline numbering style in the Numbering page and then open the Condition page.
+This is where a conditional paragraph style comes in handy.
+Assign the paragraph style to an outline numbering style in the $\mathbf{Out}$ & $\mathbf{N}$ page and then open the $\mathbf{C}$ page.
 There, you can assign the levels of the outline numbering style to other paragraph styles.
-Then, when you press the Tab key while using the paragraph style, each level of the outline takes on different formatting, making single-style outlining even more convenient than it is on its own.
+Then, when you press the $\mathit{Tab}$ key while using the paragraph style, each level of the outline takes on different formatting, making single-style outlining even more convenient than it is on its own.